spotify/threaddump-analyzer/README.md

 * Add clickable links from each thread in the thread list to whatever synchronization thingie(s) it is involved with (if any).

+* Highlight the link target if the user clicks on an in-page cross reference.